trico-hackathon/hack-project-template/README.md

-# :zap: :computer: :zap: Tri-Co Hackathon 2022 :zap: :computer: :zap:
+# :zap: :computer: :zap: Tri-Co Hackathon 2023 :zap: :computer: :zap:

 *This is a sample submission repository for Tri-Co Hackathon 2022.
-You can use this repo as a template for your repository, or add a ReadMe file with the following information.
+You can use this repo as a template for your repository, or create your own repo and add this README.md file with the following information about your team.

 ## Team Name